csesoc/constitution/CONSTITUTION.rst

 #. *A Portfolio* shall mean a group of members of the society, selected by The Executive to perform a particular task or tasks, as delegated to by The Executive.
 #. *The Annual General Meeting* shall mean the Annual General Meeting of the CSE Society;
 #.
 An *academic day* shall mean a day during the first, second or third term of the University’s
-   cademic year which is not a Saturday, Sunday, Public Holiday or University Holiday;
+   academic year which is not a Saturday, Sunday, Public Holiday or University Holiday;
 #.
 A *business* day shall mean a day which is not a Saturday, Sunday, Public Holiday,
-   niversity Holiday or within a University exam period;
+   university Holiday or within a University exam period;
 #.
 The *School of CSE* or any references to the acronym *CSE* shall mean Computer
-   cience and Engineering; and
+   Science and Engineering; and
 #. *Subjects* shall mean units of study offered by the University in progression to the
    ward of a degree.
 #.
 In this constitution: